 A landlord who only rents out one residence and an owner of a single owner-occupied or owner-partnership residence are, however, not obligated to conduct an initial inspection.
 The landlord's situation at the time when the property becomes available to the tenant determines whether or not the landlord is obligated to conduct an initial inspection.
 This will typically be at the start of the tenancy.
-If there is doubt about whether or not the landlord only rents out one residence, the tenant may ask the landlord only rents out one residence.
+If there is doubt about whether or not the landlord only rents out one residence, the tenant may ask the landlord to sign a solemn declaration which states that the landlord only rents out one residence.